Listen Linda! Hosted by Jacquiline Cox

 From Hidden Pages To Author Platforms: How Indie Writers Build Visibility

-Send a text A blank page can feel loud with doubt, but the moment you finish a book—and own the path to readers—everything changes.
+Send us Fan Mail A blank page can feel loud with doubt, but the moment you finish a book—and own the path to readers—everything changes.
 We sit down with author and host Danny Nicole to trace that journey from childhood stories to a romantic drama debut, then onward to a purpose-driven platform that helps other writers claim visibility with confidence.
 Along the way, we unpack the emotional high of holding a first novel, the honest reality that publishing is more than pressing upload, and the mindset shift from “being discovered” to “building discovery.”
 We take a clear-eyed look at publishing models—traditional, hybrid, and vanity—so you understand who pays for what, and who keeps the royalties.
 If you’re self-publishing, guard your income: connect your book to your own KDP or distributor accounts, route deposits to your bank, and treat any request to collect royalties “on your behalf” as a red flag.
 We talk NDAs, clean contracts, and intellectual property protection, with practical scripts and steps you can use before you ever send a manuscript.
 Protecting your work is not paranoia; it is professional.
 Then we get scrappy about selling.
 Visibility grows where readers gather: QR codes on shirts that point to your buy link, paperbacks in your trunk for spontaneous signings, free or low-cost events at Kroger or Barnes & Noble, and podcast appearances that fit your genre.
 Budget matters, but momentum matters more.
 Vetted freelancers can help you polish covers, editing, and formatting on a tight spend; AI can draft copy you refine with heart; and fair-paid placements respect the labor of platforms amplifying your voice.
 Danny’s north star is service—build the space you wish existed and invite others in.
 If you’ve waited for permission to start, this conversation is it.
 If this resonated, follow, share with a writer who needs a push, and leave a quick review so more authors can find tools to finish, publish, and be seen.
 Support the show

 1h 6m